Our Mission and Vision

 We offer participation in the ongoing ministry of a Gospel-committed, flexible and growing church in a pleasant and convenient location.
 Ministry opportunities abound.

-Our Associate Ministry Training Course (now in its thirteenth year) is well established and supplemented by the widest variety of ministry experience and service opportunities.
+Our Associate Ministry Training Course (now in its fifteenth year) is well established and supplemented by the widest variety of ministry experience and service opportunities.
 It consists of:

 - Periods are set aside each week to provide opportunities for Staff and Associate training in Old Testament Hebrew and New Testament Greek.
 We place a high priority on technical training of this kind and the creating of time and opportunities for the careful reading of high quality theological literature.